advancedresearch/path_semantics/faq.md

 What you are allowed to say in Path Semantics is determined by the core axiom ([link](https://github.com/advancedresearch/path_semantics/blob/master/papers-wip/path-semantics.pdf)).

-### Why do you quote yourself?

-It is a joke that refers to the stereotypical view of an amateur mathematician which makes other mathematicians call them a "crank".

-If you call me a "crank" because I am quoting myself, your behavior is a proof of that joke.

-Do you get the joke now?
-I am pretty sure you can work it out if you take the time. :)

 ### Why do you not refer to papers e.g. listed in MathSciNet?

 I have never used it.
 I do not follow mathematical journals.